 TGaz Editor: Modify the text in P106L11:

 The measurement sounding phase of the measurement exchange sequence in non-TB Ranging shall follow the sequence illustrated in Figure 11-36I.
-The NDP-A and UL/DL NDP frames refer to a Ranging NDP Announcement frame and HE Ranging NDPs respectively, whose frame formats are defined in 9.3.1.20 and 27.3.17a, respectively.
+The NDPA and UL/DL NDP frames refer to a Ranging NDP Announcement frame and HE Ranging NDPs respectively, whose frame formats are defined in 9.3.1.20 and 27.3.17a, respectively.
 The measurement reporting phase consists of an LMR frame, which is a Location Measurement Report as defined in 9.6.7.37.

 TGaz Editor: Modify the text in P107L8-32:

-In the non-TB measurement exchange sequence, the ISTA shall transmit the NDP-A frame with the same bandwidth as the UL NDP to reserve the medium (#1829) and set UL Rep, DL Rep subfields of the STA Info field to a value in the range of 0 to RSTA assigned UL rep, 0 to RSTA assigned DL rep respectively; the RSTA shall transmit the DL NDP with the same bandwidth as the NDP-A and UL NDP, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the NDP-A, UL NDP and DL NDP.
-The allowed bandwidths for the NDP-A and UL/DL NDP frames are specified in the Format and Bandwidth subfield of the Ranging Parameters field (see 9.4.2.279).
+In the non-TB measurement exchange sequence, the ISTA shall transmit the NDPA frame with the same bandwidth as the UL NDP to reserve the medium (#1829) and set UL Rep, DL Rep subfields of the STA Info field to a value in the range of 0 to RSTA assigned UL rep, 0 to RSTA assigned DL rep respectively; the RSTA shall transmit the DL NDP with the same bandwidth as the NDPA and UL NDP, while the LMR can be transmitted at a different bandwidth, according to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7), i.e., not exceeding the bandwidth of the NDPA, UL NDP and DL NDP.
+The allowed bandwidths for the NDPA and UL/DL NDP frames are specified in the Format and Bandwidth subfield of the Ranging Parameters field (see 9.4.2.279).

 Accordingly: